 Tim Low’s articles appear in magazines, newspapers, journals, conference proceedings and online.
-He has written for The Weekend Australian, Sydney Morning Herald, The Guardian, Courier Mail, Australian Geographic and Vogue.
+He has written for Australian Geographic, The Weekend Australian, Sydney Morning Herald, The Guardian, Courier Mail, Australian Geographic and Vogue.

 He wrote a Guardian opinion piece about invasive species.

 For two years he wrote a blog, Wild Journey, for Australian Geographic magazine.
 These blogs remain on the AG website, though not under this tag.
 Features written for this magazine in the past included the cover story of the 20th anniversary issue, about Australia as a land of nectar.

 One feature he wrote about the importance of dust for the colour magazine of the Weekend Australian appeared in The Best Australian Science Writing 2015 anthology published by UNSW Press.

 He has been a columnist for the Brisbane Times, Simply Living and Nature & Health.
 A column he wrote for Nature Australia, the award-winning Australian Museum magazine, ran for 20 years, becoming the longest-running columnist in its 95 year history.
 All articles were refereed.

 He has written for Australian Birdlife magazine, and its predecessor Wingspan, including an article about exudates that constitutes an extract from his bird book.
 He has also written for ABC Environment online and Ecos.